Jseph/hero-realms-lua-scripts/Lua_documentation.md

 - postSelfAcquiredCardTrigger - like postAcquired, but only triggers for the card itself
 - playedCardTrigger - triggers after a card is played from hand.
 The trigger will happen after after played triggers, but before auto triggers happen.
 This way, if the played card trigger expends a champion, auto triggers will not fire.

 CardEffectAbilities must use CardEffects, which require specific card targets.
-The CardEffectAbility will pass the acquired card as the target for the CardEffect assigned to it if the trigger is onAcquire or postAcquire; it will pass the card whose location changed if the trigger is onLocationChanged.
+The CardEffectAbility will pass the acquired cmoveard as the target for the CardEffect assigned to it if the trigger is onAcquire or postAcquire; it will pass the card whose location changed if the trigger is onLocationChanged.
 You can also use selectTargets() to obtain the targets

 Additionally, for a card that contains a CardEffectAbility with the onLocationChanged trigger, when that card is first created, that ability will trigger, targeting every possible card.

 You can pass a Simple Effect to the CardEffectAbility, it will be auto converted to a CardEffect.

-Creating Card Defs
+## Creating Card Defs

 Finally, we put the abilities into a Card Def to allow us to actually create a card.

 `createDef({id, name, cardTypeLabel, playLocation, abilities, types, ….})`

-id: a unique id for the card
+id: a unique id for the card.
+Better add something, say, your username to the id to avoid breaking your script if we introduce a card with same name. “frostbite_randomnoob”

 name: Title of card